 Worry Monster moves in to the Children’s Allergy Service

-Parents and carers have been impressed with how the new furry friend encourages their children to talk more openly and helps them overcome fears.
+Parents and carers have been impressed with how this new furry friend encourages their children to talk more openly about their anxieties and helps them overcome their fears.

 Opening up conversations

-Lizzie Doncaster is mother to nine-year-old Joe, who has multiple life-threatening food allergies and chronic eczema.
-She was impressed at how much the Worry Monster helped her son during his clinic sessions.
+Lizzie Doncaster, mother to nine-year-old Joe, who has multiple life-threatening food allergies and chronic eczema was impressed at how much the Worry Monster helped her son during his clinic sessions.

 ‘It opened up a conversation that I don’t think would have happened without the Worry Monster being shown to him,’ says Lizzie.
 ‘We went through all the different worries that were thrown up in this particular clinic from other children and Joe said, “I wonder if that’s all the boys that I’m friends with in the clinic” - so that opened up another conversation.

-The children’s worries can come in many forms, from feeling different to other children to being scared of trying new foods in case they have a severe reaction.
+The children’s worries can come in many forms, from feeling different from other children to being scared of trying new foods in case they have a severe reaction.